afshinamighi/Courses/basecamp/week02/inf-bc-w02-python.md

 1. Using **BRef-01: Appendix B** perform the following tasks:
    1. Install Python on your machine.
    2. Open a terminal (command window) and check the version of your Python.
-What is the command?
+Which command did you use?
-   3. Create a file and name it: ```hello.py``` (make sure the extension of the file is ```py```).
-Open the file and use print statement to print a given text, like ```Hello Python```.
-Save the file and using your terminal (command line) execute your first Python program.
+   3. Using **OPyEditor** implement a program that prints a statement of a defined variable, like ```Hello Python!```.
+Save the file in your local machine within a folder created by you.
+Using your terminal (command line) execute your first Python program.
 Which command do you need to execute a Python program?

 #### Exercises:

-1. Create a file named userinput.py.
+1. Create a file named ```print_input.py```.
+Open it using an editor of your own choice.
 Enter your code in it to ask the user to input a text.
 Print that text.
 Run the file using the command line.
-2. [todo: maybe an exercise for writing a code in IDLE]
+2. Read **BRef-01: Chapter 01, Section Running Python** and run python shell.
+Excute ```quit()```.
+What do you observe?
+3. Start python shell and execute ```num = input('Enter a number:')```.
+Enter a number and print the value of ```num```.
+There are two different ways to print the value of ```num```.
+Try both at shell.
+Which one works in **OPyEditor**?
+Do you recognise differences between programming using *python shell* and an *editor*?
+Read **BRef-01: Chapter 01, Section Running Python** including subsections.

+**Note**: After this step, you can try both *python shell* and *editor* to practice.
+It is recommended to use *python shell* for small experiments and use programming within *editor*s for writing a full program.

 <hr>

 ### Step-02: Programs need to decide.